 - Check the trap by lifting the overhanging burlap cloth every afternoon and collect any hiding caterpillars

-- Put them into a bucket of soapy water for a few days to destroy them
+- Put them into a bucket of soapy water for 2-3 days to destroy them

 July to August - European Gypsy Moth trap